course-details-portlet

 Further on evaluation

-The course includes small and large assignments based on forensic challenges, lab work reports, presentation of results, and group work.
-There will be both individual assignments and group assignments (Oblig) with predefined groups, where the delivery will be through reports.
+The course includes small and large assignments based on forensic challenges, obligatory lab work reports, potential presentation of results, and group work.
+There will be both individual assignments and group assignments (Oblig) with predefined groups, where the delivery will be through reports and presentations.

-Oblig-required local participation in two lab sessions, each session will be two full days locally at Campus Gjøvik
+Recommended local participation in two lab sessions, each session will be two full days locally at Campus Gjøvik.

 The total number of assignments and the type of assignments within Oblig, will be given at the start of the semester.
 The different assignments will be pass/no pass, and all assignments with a deadline before the exam must be passed/approved to be allowed to take the following exam.

-In the case of a re-take of any of the individual elements (Oblig), the student is required to re-take the entire course.
+In the case of a re-take the individual elements (Oblig) does not need to be re-taken.

 Specific conditions